The Southern Flinders Discovery Centre is a Community administered Tourist Information Centre

 Comprehensive tourism information

 is available through a wide selection of brochures from the Flinders Ranges, including the Southern Flinders Regional Guide, plus guides from other regional areas of South Australia.
 Take a few moments to view the DVD of Southern Flinders Ranges attractions.
-The centre promotes and retails regional products where possible, and offers free tastings of FC Grubb soft drinks.
+The centre promotes and retails regional products where possible, and offers tastings of FC Grubb soft drinks.

 Groups are most welcome!